maxim-pre/job-tracker-front/README.md

 # Challenges

-Overall I felt pretty confortable with the front-end portion of the project as React is a framework I was familiar with.
+Overall I felt pretty comfortable with the front-end portion of the project as React is a framework I was familiar with.
 On the other hand this was my first project using Rails and and was a challenging learning experience.
-I found that Rails does a lot of "magic" behing the scences so I found debugging confusing because I often couldnt find the root of the issue.
+I found that Rails does a lot of "magic" behind the scenes so I found debugging confusing because I often couldn't find the root of the issue.
 For example, when I trying to handle updating a user in the registrations controller I kept getting the error "Can't update user password required".
 I eventually solved this by adding the method "update_user_without_password" but was it was a nightmare to figure out what was going wrong.

 # Wins

 Overall I'm very pleased with how the app has turned out and I was able to implement the core functionality of the app within the project timeframe.
 I am especially pleased with the UI.
-For example, I think i've made great usage of screen space on the dashboard and I think each componenent has a clear purpose and is useful to the user.
+For example, I think I've made great use of screen space on the dashboard and I think each component has a clear purpose and is useful to the user.

 <img src="images/jobTracker.png">

 # Key Learnings/Takeaways

 Perhaps one of the main learning experiences for me was state management and dataflow.
-This was something I overlooked during the planning phase and probably would've saved be a couple headaches down the road.
-For example, in my app.js component I fetched all jobs for the logged in user, but when a user selects a job I make another get request to fetch the job based on the Job id passed in the url.
-This was not only an unecessary API call since I could've passed down the data from the app component, it complecated managing the state of the application.
+This was something I overlooked during the planning phase and probably would've saved a couple headaches down the road.
+For example, in my app.js component I fetched all jobs for the logged in user, but when a user selects a job I make another request to fetch the job based on the Job id passed in the url.
+This was not only an unnecessary API call since I could've passed down the data from the app component, it complicated managing the state of the application.
 With this implementation whenever I updated a job I would have to call a function to update the state in the app.js component.
-Going foreward this is something I will plan in future projects.
+Going forward this is something I will plan in future projects.

 # Bugs

 The app is fully responsive, although there is a bug where the graphs won't render if the dashboard is rendered on a small screen.
-Although if the dashboard is rendered on a large screen but is then scaled down to a small screen the graphs appear just fine. this is something I will definately be fixing soon.
+Although if the dashboard is rendered on a large screen but is then scaled down to a small screen the graphs appear just fine.
+This is something I will be fixing soon.

 # Future Improvements